 Theme: How Things Work

 Magnetic effects of current: Magnetic field, field lines, field due to a current carrying conductor, field due to current carrying coil or solenoid; Force on current carrying conductor, Fleming’s Left Hand Rule, Electric Motor, Electromagnetic induction.
 Induced potential difference, Induced current.
-Fleming’s Right Hand Rule, Electric Generator, Direct Current.
-Alternating current: frequency of AC.
-Advantage of AC over DC.
-Domestic electric circuits.
+Fleming’s Right Hand Rule.

 Theme: Natural Resources